76ers–Celtics rivalry

 The 76ers–Celtics rivalry is a National Basketball Association (NBA) rivalry between the Philadelphia 76ers and the Boston Celtics.
-The two teams have the most meetings in the NBA playoffs, playing each other in 21 series (and the 1954 Eastern Division Round Robin), with the Celtics winning 14 of them.
-The 76ers are considered to be the Celtics' second greatest rival, after the Los Angeles Lakers.
+The two teams have the most meetings in the NBA playoffs, playing each other in 22 series (and the 1954 Eastern Division Round Robin), with the Celtics winning 15 of them.
+The 76ers are considered to be the Celtics' second biggest rival, behind only the Los Angeles Lakers.

 History

 Celtics–Nationals rivalry

 The Syracuse Nationals and Boston Celtics played in the Eastern Division in the 1950s.
 The Nationals beat the Celtics in three straight playoff series in 1954, 1955, and 1956, winning the NBA Championship in 1955.
 After the 1956 season the Celtics traded for Bill Russell and drafted K.C.
 Jones, both of whom starred and won Championships at the University of San Francisco.
 Also adding Tom Heinsohn with a territorial pick, the Celtics would win their next three playoff series against the Nationals in the playoffs (1957, 1959, and 1961) before the Nationals were sold and moved to Philadelphia.